 Library Leadership

-Dean and Professor
+Acting Dean / Dean Designate and Professor

 Follow the University Libraries’ Facebook and Instagram and UNM Press’ Facebook and Instagram for the latest information about workshops, services, and events.
 For updated information about library hours at all of our branches, visit the University Libraries homepage.

-About Dean Leo Lo
+About Dean Mark Emmons

 Amy Jackson, Associate Dean for University Libraries